tannakartikey/tannakartikey.github.io/_posts/2023-04-05-how-to-deploy-rails-app-and-postgres-with-mrsk-on-single-server.md

 I am using the default [`Dockerfile`][4] that is generated with Rails 7.1.
 Create and place the Dockerfile in your root directory if it does not exist already.
 You also need to create a [`.env`][5] file in the root of the repository and also need to make minor changes in your [`config/database.yml`][6] file.

 I have created this sample [repository][7] that has all the code described in this post.
-This [commit][8] holds all the MRSK setup related changes.
+This [commit][8] holds all the MRSK setup-related changes.

 Be sure NOT to include your `.env` file in Git or your `Dockerfile`.
 If you are using Docker Hub or any other registry, make sure to make the image private because it holds a copy of the application code.

-Next, we need to setup the server sicne we are deploying to the server for the first time.
+Next, we need to set up the server since we are deploying to the server for the first time.
 We can do it with:
 ```sh
 bin/mrsk setup
 ```